thought-machine/phabricator/README.md

      * We reverse the order of milestone columns so the newest is on the left
      * We default to 'Priority' order
    * *Change* to BoardTaskCard view
-     * Again we show a custom icon based on the custom field
+     * Again we show a custom icon based on the subtype.
-     * We show the assigned user's name on the card
+     * We show the assigned user's name on the card.

 # Installation Instructions